Dirac bracket and time dependent constraints: General Relativity

-to the existing four $P^{\mu }$.
-Here $X^{\alpha }$ is some function of the canonical variables at the point $x$.
-This can be interpreted as choosing a coordinate system \cite{dir2,adm,ish,and}.
-Indeed the original constraints of the theory arise precisely because of the freedom to choose the coordinate system.
+to the existing $H$ and $P_i$, such that, together, the eight of them form a set of second-class constraints.
+Here, $X^\alpha$ are some of the functions of the canonical variables at the point $x$.
+This can be interpreted as choosing a coordinate system \cite{dir2,adm,ish,and}, and it is the analogue of \mbox{Equation \eqref{gfi}}.
+Indeed, the original constraints of the theory arise precisely because of the freedom to choose the coordinate system, just like the constraint \eqref{coco} appears in parameterized mechanics because of the freedom to choose the evolution parameter.